 Having said this, there are certain people who should definitely stay away from investing.
 If you have Credit Card debt, investing money is possibly a bad idea.

 If you are one of these people that have wracked up credit card debt, then it makes no financial sense for you to invest money.
-Most credit cards charge over 15% in interest annually.
+Most credit cards charge over 15% in interest annually, unless you have one of those no credit history credit cards and then charges may differ.
 Not paying them off in full at the end of the month means that your friendly card company is sucking your money right out of your wallet.
-You don’t have to be the sharpest tool in the toolbox to realise that paying 15% interest on credit-card debt and investing money that you hope will provide returns of 10% makes as much sense as bathing fully clothed in a giant tub of Vaseline and then travelling home on the roof of a bus.
+In the end, you’re going to need to pay off that credit card debt, luckily companies like CreditAssociates can help you with sorting that out.
+You don’t have to be the sharpest tool in the toolbox to realise that paying 15% interest on the credit card debt and investing money that you hope will provide returns of 10% makes as much sense as bathing fully clothed in a giant tub of Vaseline and then travelling home on the roof of a bus.